 Seek Medical Attention

-Collect as much evidence as possible.
+Credible evidence is paramount in any personal injury case.
+After seeking medical attention, the next step should be to gather evidence related to the accident.
 This could include pictures of the area and the hazard which caused the fall, pictures of any injuries that were sustained, the contact information for those who witnessed the accident, and a copy of medical records pertaining to the injuries caused by the fall.

 Report The Accident

-It is important to let a property owner or business manager know that a slip and fall accident took place.
-Stay calm and describe the details.
-If the fall happened at a place of business, ask to file an incident report and be sure to ask for a copy of that report.
+It is also important to let a property owner know that a slip and fall accident took place.
+When doing this, stay calm and describe the details.
+If the fall happened at a place of business, ask to file an incident report with the business manager.
+Lastly, be sure to ask for a copy of that report.
+This can be useful if the business tries to deny liability for the accident.

 Whatever you do, don’t accept the blame for the accident.
 It’s best not to discuss blame at all.